 Jaque is on the Pacific coast of the Darien Jungle of Panama (Google Map of Jaque).
 It is a short plane hop from Panama City, about a one-hour flight.
 There are no roads to Jaque, access is only by plane or boat, and it is surrounded by the amazing Darien Jungle.

-Just around the corner is Piñas Bay which is a famous place name in the fishing world as it is the home of Tropic Star Lodge, the world’s leading sportsfishing resort since it began in 1961.
-Piñas Bay has more fishing world records than any other place in the world, with over 300 IGFA World Records and over 50 IGFA Junior Angler World Records.
+Just around the corner is Piñas Bay, which is a famous place in the fishing world as it is the home of Tropic Star Lodge, the world’s leading sportsfishing resort since it began in 1961.
+The area has more fishing world records than any other place in the world, with over 300 IGFA World Records and over 50 IGFA Junior Angler World Records.

 The Darien is one of the last frontiers for adventure and kayak fishing.
-Kayaking from Punta Garicine and the Woanan Indian Village of Playa Muerto, the coast line stretches over 120 nautical miles to the Colombian Frontier with only one settlement, Jaque.
+Kayaking from Punta Garicine and the Woanan Indian Village of Playa Muerto, the coast line stretches over 120 nautical miles to the Colombian frontier with only one small settlement, Jaque.
 It’s a true wilderness.
 If it’s kayak fishing, adventure, surfing, SUP paddling or just nature and ethnic culture, you’ll love Hennie’s beach-front house at Jaque, the “Imbu Bua Lodge”.
 It has to be number one on your bucket list.